lukavr05/final-year-project/documents/main.typ

 // === MAIN CONTENT STARTS HERE ===

-/*
-= Preliminary Project Plan
+= Introduction to the Project

-== Abstract

 The problem of attributing a piece of code, particularly a binary file, to a known author using machine learning is complex and must be decomposed into several logical steps @rosenblum2011.
 Moreover, the issue has applications in both malware forensics @alrabee2014 and threat detection, as it allows us to automatically identify and categorise malicious code authors @kalgutkar2019.
 This project explores predicting authorship by extracting and analysing features from compiled code and training machine learning models to interpret these features, assessing whether extracted features correspond to known malicious code or authors.
 The early objectives include: reviewing existing techniques for binary feature extraction, building a dataset of binaries from multiple authors, implementing and testing preliminary machine learning classifiers on extracted features, and evaluating early test results and refining the approach accordingly.
 The ultimate goal of the project is to evaluate whether distinctive patterns and features in compiled binaries can be analysed for reliable authorship attribution via machine learning methods.
-In doing so, we can determine whether the features of the binary are indicative of malicious code or known malicious authors.
+In doing so, we can potentially apply this attribution to determine whether the features of the binary are indicative of malicious code or known malicious authors.
+#pagebreak()

+/*
 == Timeline

 Before I begin coding, I plan to research the theory behind author attribution in the context of programming.
 This research will be collated into a brief report on *Author Attribution*, to define the different techniques on identifying a code author given their code, that will be included in the main project report.
 In essence, the practical side of the project will initially focus on the binary analysis and feature extraction aspect.
 I intend to research and produce prototypes of tool(s) that will be able to extract meaningful data from binary files that can be used by a machine learning algorithm.
 Following this, I will produce a *Binary Analysis and Feature Extraction Report*, documenting both my research and implementation process, as well as the key concepts and techniques applied.